digitallinguistics/styles/README.md

 [View the GitHub repository for this pattern library.][2]

-DLx projects use [Semantic UI][3] to style most of its components, using Semantic UI's default theme and colors.
-Semantic UI must be installed in your project in order to use these components.

 All DLx assets and stylesheets are available to download from the DLx blob storage:

 * storage: `https://digitallinguistics.blob.core.windows.net`